MengyangPu/EDTER/README.md

 cd EDTER
 python ./tools/test_local.py
 ```
-## 🔥🔥The original results v.s.
+## 🔥🔥4 The original results v.s.
 The reproduced results🔥🔥
-### The results of EDTER-Stage I on BSDS500
+### 4.1 The results of EDTER-Stage I on BSDS500
 The **original results** reported in the [paper](https://arxiv.org/abs/2203.08566) (row 1 of Table 2) are as:
 |   Model    | ODS  | OIS  | AP   |
 | -----------| ---- | ---- | ---- |